Lezalith/RenPy-Discord-Presence/README.md

 - ...start and return to the main menu in...

 ...the game too many times too fast.

-## Saving and Loading
-All presence properties, along with time property that determines whether Time Elapsed is shown, are saved in save files and restored when the save is loaded.

-Upon loading a save, Time Elapsed is reset to 0:0.

 # Examples
-Here is an example of two **textbutton**s in a screen, one with **discord.set** and other with **discord.update**.
+Here is an example of two `textbutton`s in a screen, one with `discord.set` and other with `discord.update`.
 ```py
 screen screen_example():